mbkers/ship-trajectory-prediction/README.md

 ## Runtime

-The total training time was X running on an NVIDIA GeForce RTX 3080 with approximately 10 GB of memory.
+The total training time was approximately 1 hour after running on an NVIDIA GeForce RTX 3080 with 10 GB of memory.

 ## Limitations